Why did my credit score drop?

 • Foreclosures: Foreclosure can happen after you’ve missed mortgage payments and your lender takes ownership of your home.
 A foreclosure, as well as the missed payments that led to it, might appear on your credit reports.

-What you can do: First, you could make sure the information in your credit report is accurate.
-You should dispute any errors with the credit bureau that provided your report and alert them and your card issuer of suspected fraud.
-But if the negative information is accurate, time and responsible credit use can help you improve your score.
+If you see derogatory marks on your credit report, make sure the information is accurate.
+You should dispute any potential errors with the credit bureau that provided your report and alert them and your card issuer of suspected fraud.
+But if the negative information is accurate, time and responsible credit use can help you improve your scores.
 Credit counseling organizations can also work with you and offer personalized recommendations to improve your credit.

 5. Closing a credit card

-Your credit utilization rate may increase because the closed card’s credit limit is no longer included in your available credit.
+Your credit utilization ratio may increase because the closed card’s credit limit is no longer included in your available credit.
 And a higher credit utilization ratio can lower your credit scores.

-What you can do: Continue using credit responsibly by making on-time payments on your other accounts and keeping your credit utilization low.
-You may also want to review your credit reports to make sure there are no errors.
+Instead of closing cards you don’t use, consider continuing to use credit responsibly by making on-time payments on your other accounts and keeping your credit utilization low.

 6. An authorized user using your credit card

-If you’ve added an authorized user to your credit card account, they’ll typically get a credit card linked to your account and can use it to make charges, but you’ll still pay the balance.
+If you’ve added an authorized user to your credit card account, they’ll typically get a credit card linked to your account and can use it to make charges, but you’re still responsible for paying the balance.
 Just having an authorized user on your account won’t hurt your credit.
 But if they don’t use the account responsibly, it could hurt both parties’ credit scores.

-What you can do: Before adding an authorized user to your account, you might want to talk with them about responsible credit card use.
-Setting a spending limit with authorized users could help you avoid mistakes that could affect both your and the authorized user’s scores.
+Before adding an authorized user to your account, you might want to talk with them about responsible credit card use.
+Potentially setting a spending limit with authorized users could help you avoid mistakes that could affect both your and the authorized user’s scores.

 7. Paying off an installment loan